renovatebot/renovate/website/docs/configuration-options.md

 Must be valid usernames.
 Note: does not currently work with the GitHub App due to an outstanding GitHub API bug.

+## rollbackPrs

+Set this to false either globally, per-language, or per-package if you want to disable Renovate's behaviour of generating rollback PRs when it can't find the current version on the registry anymore.

 ## schedule

 The `schedule` option allows you to define 1 or more times of week for Renovate updates.
 Running Renovate around the clock may seem too "noisy" for some projects and therefore `schedule` is a good way to reduce the noise by reducing the timeframe in which Renovate will operate on your repository.